vapstack/rbi/README.md

 Field names refer to the names specified in `db` tags.\
 If a field does not have a `db` tag, the Go struct field name is used.

+Predicates and ordering can only reference fields that are explicitly indexed.

 ```go
 q := qx.Query(
     qx.EQ("field", val),